thompsonseanr/openwrt-mesh-cudy/README.md

 This was done using the latest OpenWrt firmware using the [OpenWrt firmware selector tool](https://firmware-selector.openwrt.org/)

-The opkg packages used are found in the `install-pks` role
+The opkg packages used are found in the `install-pks` role.

+This playbook is really a great starting place for learning how to configure OpenWrt with the uci cli.

 Note:

 - In order to flash OpenWrt to the Cudy M3000 v1, follow these instructions: [OpenWrt Software Download](https://www.cudy.com/blogs/faq/openwrt-software-download)

-- If you need to restore your router back to the Cudy official firmware, you will need to set up an tftp server and follow these instructions: [How to Recovery the Cudy Router From OpenWRT Firmware to Cudy Official Firmware? ](https://www.cudy.com/blogs/faq/how-to-recovery-the-cudy-router-from-openwrt-firmware-to-cudy-official-firmware)
+- If you need to restore your router back to the Cudy official firmware, you will need to set up an tftp server and follow these instructions (make note to set your computer's/server's IP to, otherwise the router will not instantiate the call to the tftp server: **192.168.1.88**): [How to Recovery the Cudy Router From OpenWRT Firmware to Cudy Official Firmware? ](https://www.cudy.com/blogs/faq/how-to-recovery-the-cudy-router-from-openwrt-firmware-to-cudy-official-firmware)

 Further thoughts and may play with later: